monsoonmaelstrom/book2/book2.md

 “Why are you and I out for a walk together, Hazel?”
 Peter asks after we’ve been walking down the street for several minutes and covered maybe a quarter of a mile.

-“I figured I should apologize and return this,” I say, deciding not to beat around the bush, as I hand over his journal.
+“I figured I should apologize and return this,” I answer, deciding not to beat around the bush, as I hand over his journal.

 Peter stares at it for a long second, before reaching over to take it, his face expressionless.
-“You were in my house?” he asks finally.
+“You were in my house?” he questions, finally.

 “Yes.
 Amelia took me there when the three of you disappeared, and I took that.”